-As of 3-11-20 we have one pair of these castings in-stock and ready for finish work with our high quality components and craftsmanship.
+As of 6-30-20 we have five pairs of these bare castings in-stock and ready for finish work with our high quality components and craftsmanship.
 When current supplies are gone we do not know when they’ll be available again.
 That doesn’t mean they won’t be available, just that we don’t know.
 There have been large gaps in availability in the past.